Homeless McKinney Vento Program

 - Help connecting to social service supports

 To access McKinney-Vento Services, students or guardians (or adults caring for unaccompanied youth) can speak with the School Counselor or the Registrar at any Mercer Island Public School, or they can call the District’s McKinney-Vento Liason at (206) 236-3445.

-If a parent/guardian or unaccompanied youth requests enrollment that the Mercer Island School District believes is not in the best interest of the student or there is a disupte over whether a student will receive transportation to the school he/she has request, enrollment and transportation dispute resolution information is available here.
+If a parent/guardian or unaccompanied youth requests enrollment that the Mercer Island School District believes is not in the best interest of the student or there is a dispute over whether a student will receive transportation to the school he/she has a request, enrollment, and transportation dispute resolution information is available here.

 By self-identifying McKinney-Vento status, students get the support they need to stay in school!

 Homeless Youth Handbook - Legal Issues and Options